duplow/dns-over-https-nodejs/README.md

 A simple DNS standard server that proxies to DoH(DNS over HTTPS) written in Node.js

-### Next features
+### Next steps

-- Support HTTP/2 for speed up multiple requests
+- Add support to HTTP/2 for speed up multiple requests
 - Translate code to `Rust` or `GoLang` for performance

 ### How to setup